After stunning growth streak, Amazon ambitions seem boundless

 With success has come leverage to pressure suppliers and manufacturers for better deals it can use to be the preferred venue for online shopping.

-Standard & Poor's retail analyst Robert Shulz noted that Amazon has succeeded with a patient strategy of investing for the long term.
+Standard & Poor's retail analyst Robert Schulz noted that Amazon has succeeded with a patient strategy of investing for the long term.

-"Their approach is growing the business," Shulz said, even if some of the efforts don't yield a quick profit.
+"Their approach is growing the business," Schulz said, even if some of the efforts don't yield a quick profit.

 For years, Amazon invested heavily in distribution networks so it could get goods to buyers fast while controlling delivery costs.